-Student Learning Objectives
+Student Learning Outcomes

 High school students should take four years of English, including Composition.
 Social Science and Civics courses, including History and Economics, are encouraged.
 Familiarity with computers and the Internet is also desirable.